librarydatacarpentry/librarydatacarpentry.github.io/_posts/2016-7-14-resources.md

 [Intersect's](http://www.intersect.org.au/) [Cleaning & Exploring your data with Open Refine](http://www.intersect.org.au/course-resources) (sroll down), led by Jared Berghold .

-An [introduction to Python for non-programmers using gapminder data](https://swcarpentry.github.io/python-novice-gapminder/).
+An [introduction to Python for non-programmers using gapminder data](https://swcarpentry.github.io/python-novice-gapminder/) led by Alistair Walsh.
 See other lessons, and details about how to run your own at [Software-Carpentry](http://software-carpentry.org/).